isaacs/minipass/README.md

 src.pipe(dest2) // gets nothing!
 ```

-The solution is to create a dedicated tee-stream junction that pipes to
+One solution is to create a dedicated tee-stream junction that pipes to
 both locations, and then pipe to _that_ instead.

 ```js